bookofproofs/bookofproofs.github.io/_sources/history/20th-century/boersma.md

 **Johannes Boersma** was a Dutch mathematician who specialised in mathematical analysis.

 ### Mathematical Profile (Excerpt):
-* His family, friends and colleagues all called him Joop throughout his life, yet if a colleague from abroad arrived to work with him and asked "What name would you like to be known by?" he would have answered "Call me John."
-We shall simply refer to him as Boersma.
-* His father was the headmaster of a local junior high school, and Boersma attended his father's school for a while but soon found that he had progressed beyond what was taught in the school.
 * This school had a curriculum designed to take a pupil to university entrance level by the age of 18, but Boersma was no typical pupil and he had completed the whole syllabus by the age of 15.
 * One of the biggest influences on Boersma was a mathematician who was not at the University of Groningen, but rather worked at the Philips Research Laboratories in Eindhoven.
 * In 1956 Boersma spent a few months working at the Philips Research Laboratories to gain industrial experience.